patrickleet/sourced_rust/README.md

 Sourced Rust is a robust Rust implementation of event sourcing patterns, providing a solid foundation for building event-driven applications.
 This library empowers developers to create scalable, maintainable, and auditable systems by leveraging the power of event sourcing.

+## Project Inspiration

+Sourced Rust is inspired by the original [sourced](https://github.com/mateodelnorte/sourced) project by Matt Walters.
+Patrick Lee Scott, a contributor and maintainer of the original JavaScript/TypeScript version, has brought these concepts to Rust, extending and refactoring it for the Rust ecosystem.

 ## What is Event Sourcing?

 Event sourcing is an architectural pattern where the state of your application is determined by a sequence of events.
 Instead of storing just the current state, event sourcing systems store all changes to the application state as a sequence of events.
 This approach offers several benefits: